jakobjpeters/MachineLearning.jl/README.md

 ## Instructions

 Run an example script directly or create your own script using this project as a package.
-Using an 'EMNIST' dataset for the first time will take a few minutes to download.
+Using an 'EMNIST' dataset for the first time will download the datasets into the parent directory, which take several minutes.
 If you run into problems, stop the program, delete the 'emnist' folder, and start again.

 Example scripts:
 - neural_network.jl